drduh/macOS-Security-and-Privacy-Guide/README.md

 defaults delete ~/Library/Preferences/com.apple.iTunes.plist recentSearches
 ```

-If you do not use Apple Account-linked services, the following keys may also be cleared using the following commands:
+If Apple Account-linked services are not used, the following keys may also be cleared:

 ```bash
 defaults delete ~/Library/Preferences/com.apple.iTunes.plist StoreUserInfo